Extending quantum detailed balance through optimal transport: Basic concepts

 \subsection{Preliminary definitions, conventions and notations}

 Throughout the paper, $A$, $B$ and $C$ denote $\sigma$-finite von Neumann algebras in standard form, except when stated otherwise.
 See \cite{Ar74, Con74, Ha75} for the original papers on standard forms, and \cite[Section 2.5.4]{BR1} for a very good treatment.
 We denote identity operators on Hilbert spaces by $1$.
 In particular, the unit $1_{A}$ of a von Neumann algebra $A$, represented on a Hilbert space $H_{A}$, will usually be denoted by $1$.
 Denote the set of faithful normal states on $A$ by $\mathfrak{F}(A)$.
-By the universality of the natural positive cone associated to $A$, the modular conjugation associated to all $\mu\in\mathfrak{F}(A)$ is the same and will be denoted $J_{A}$.
-It is an anti-unitary operator in $H_{A}$ with $J_{A}^{2}=1$, and we can define the linear map
+The normal states are exactly those given by density matrices (see \cite[Theorem 2.4.21]{BR1}).